What if you knew exactly what to work on when designing or working on your website? Like the ultimate insider tips to creating something amazing?

 We sometimes think the more content, the better, especially for SEO reasons.
 But the reality is content is only helpful if it makes sense and is useful for the audience.
 To do this, you need to understand the user journey.

-Two things you want to avoid are industry jargon and meaningless, boring content.
+You want to avoid industry jargon and meaningless, boring content.
 Also, remember that bigger is not always better; in other words, that is.

 Keep your paragraphs short, with three to four lines maximum.
 And don’t forget to use headlines that convey value.
 And don’t forget to place images in places that will enhance the content.